The Contact Point for Studying with Disability

 If these conditions are not adequately met, it may lead to discouragement and dropout.
 However, this does not have to be the case.
 At Saarland University, students and teachers can confidentially reach out to us at the Contact Point for Studying with Disability (KSB).

-We are happy to help you with your questions about studying with disability or psychological and chronic illness.
+We are happy to help you with your questions about studying with disability or mental and chronic illness.
 Consultations are provided in German and English languages.

-The Contact Point for Studying with Disability (KSB) is a part of the Equal Opportunity and Diversity Unit under the leadership of Dr. Sybille Jung.
+The Contact Point for Studying with Disability (KSB) is a part of the Equal Opportunity and Diversity Unit under the leadership of Estelle Klein.